 The Gila monster’s teeth are rather loosely anchored and are replaced throughout the life of this reptile.
 Gila monster venom is used primarily as a defense mechanism.
-Venom glands in the lower jaw activate during the biting process.
-This pushes venom through ducts which terminate along grooved bottom teeth.
-Capillary action then wicks the venom into the wound.
 Gila monster bites result in immediate pain which becomes more severe quickly.
 Its venom is not fatal to a healthy adult human, but is a great deterrent to a would-be predator.
 The venom of the Gila monster has been studied and used within human medicines such as a diabetes 2 drug and as an aid for conditions such as memory loss from Alzheimer’s, schizophrenia and ADHD.

-Diet at Caldwell Zoo: Mice and chicken eggs.
+Diet at Caldwell Zoo: Mice and raw eggs

 Status: Near threatened, population decreasing.